pretix/pretix/doc/development/api/payment.rst

 .. class:: pretix.base.payment.BasePaymentProvider

-   The central object of each payment provider is the subclass of ``BasePaymentProvider`` we already mentioned above.
-In this section, we will discuss it's interface in detail.
+   The central object of each payment provider is the subclass of ``BasePaymentProvider``.

    .. py:attribute:: BasePaymentProvider.event